Contact structures, deformations and taut foliations: Anosov foliations

+We next show that $S_{An}$ is also closed.
+Let $(t_n)$ be a sequence of elements in $S_{An}$ converging to $s$.
+By construction we can assume that this convergence is monotone, i.e.\ $t_n \nearrow s$.
+Now by the arguments above the rotation numbers of $\rho_t(g)$ are constant for each $g\in \pi_1(\Sigma_g)$ and $t < s$ and it follows that $\rho_t(g)$ is also constant on the interval $[0,s]$.
+Taking lifts it again follows that:

-Since translation numbers are conjugation invariant and continuous with respect to the $C^0$-topology, we see that for all $g_1,g_2 \in \pi_1(\Sigma_g)$.
-Similarly the rotation numbers of $\rho(g)$ and $\rho_{An}(g)$ agree.
-As above both $\rho$ and $\rho_{An}$ are minimal and consequently they are topologically conjugate by Lemma \ref{Matsumoto_Lemma}.
-Again by \cite{Ghy} it then follows that $\rho$ is smoothly conjugate to some Anosov representation and hence the set $S_{An}$ is both open and closed and it is obviously non-empty.
-Thus we conclude that $\rho_t$ is wholly contained in $Rep_{An}$, showing that this set indeed consists of path components of $\text{Rep}(\pi_1(\Sigma_g),\text{Diff}_+(S^1))$.
+Then arguing exactly as above we deduce that $\rho_{s}$ is topologically, and hence smoothly, conjugate to an Anosov representation.
+Consequently the set $S_{An}$ is both open and closed and it is obviously non-empty.
+We conclude that the path $\rho_t$ is wholly contained in $Rep_{An}$, showing that this set indeed consists of $C^0$-path components of $\text{Rep}(\pi_1(\Sigma_g),\text{Diff}_+(S^1))$.